raoguchi/dsc106-wi24/projects/project1.md

 - Ineffective encodings for your stated goal (e.g., distracting colors, improper data transformation).

+Your project will get 9/10 points if you fulfill all the requirements in the project description.
+You’ll get higher than 9 points if you go above and beyond the project requirements, up to 10 points.
+We’ll possibly give even higher than 10 points if the work is truly exceptional (e.g. could be published in a popular news article).
+From our perspective, the project description tells you how to get a passing grade on the project — if you followed the description and published your work as part of a portfolio, it would be considered good quality work by an outside reviewer (e.g. a professional data scientist), but probably wouldn’t be outstanding or memorable.
+Getting a 9/10 on the project grade reflects that.

-We will reward entries that go above and beyond the assignment requirements to produce effective graphics.
-Examples may include outstanding visual design, meaningful incorporation of external data to reveal important trends, demonstrating exceptional creativity, or effective annotations and other narrative devices.
+Project that go "above and beyond" the assignment requirements to produce effective graphics may include, for example, outstanding visual design, meaningful incorporation of external data to reveal important trends, exceptional creativity, or effective annotations and other narrative devices.

 ## Submission Details